History of Saint Raymond of Penafort Parish

 The First Death recorded in the Parish Records was sadly an infant, only fifteen months old.
 Janice Flacco died on February 27, 1942.

 The First woman from the St. Raymond to enter Religious Life was Sister Debra Farwell, MSHR whose parents were founding members of the parish.
 Other women of the parish followed her into Religious Life including: Sister Jeanne Hunter, OP; Sister Carol McCaffrey, SSJ; Sister Mary Jane Morrison, RSM; Sister Joan Schwabenland, RSM; and Sister Eileen Frances Wilkinson, SSJ (who later left religious life).

 The First man to be ordained from St. Raymond was Father John Laky whose family was among the first members of our Parish.
 Father Laky was ordained in 1942 for the Diocese of St. Cloud, Minnesota and served as a faithful priest until death in December 1991.
-Other priest sons of the Parish include Father Joseph Tyson (Ordained for the Society of St, Joseph, the Josephites and currently retired).
-Father Howard Hetzel, Father Joseph McLaughlin (Ordained in 1966 and currently Pastor of St. Vincent de Paul Church in Richboro, Pennsylvania); Father John Ryan (serving the Diocese on Honolulu; Father William Trader (Ordained in 1974 and currently Pastor of Saint Monica Church in Berwyn, Pennsylvania); Father Nicholas DeProspero; Father Georges Thiers (Ordained in 1972 and currently the Superior of the Congregation of the Oratory in Philadelphia); Father John Paul (Ordained in 1972 and removed from the priesthood in 2014 after he was found guilty of the sexual abuse of minors); Father Robert McLaughlin (Ordained in 1973; he died in May 2010); Father Michael Carroll, CM (Ordained in 1977 and currently Superior of the Vincentian Father’s Eastern Province); and Father James Butts (Ordained for the Vocationist Fathers in 2002 and currently serving in Indonesia).
+Other priest sons of the Parish include Father Joseph Tyson (Ordained for the Society of St, Joseph, the Josephites; he died in 2011).
+Father Howard Hetzel, Father Joseph McLaughlin (Ordained in 1966 and currently Pastor of St. Vincent de Paul Church in Richboro, Pennsylvania); Father John Ryan (serving the Diocese on Honolulu; Father William Trader (Ordained in 1974 and currently serving at Daylesford Abbey); Father Nicholas DeProspero; Father Georges Thiers (Ordained in 1972 and currently the Superior of the Congregation of the Oratory in Philadelphia); Father John Paul (Ordained in 1972 and removed from the priesthood in 2014 after he was found guilty of the sexual abuse of minors); Father Robert McLaughlin (Ordained in 1973; he died in May 2010); Father Michael Carroll, CM (Ordained in 1977 and currently Director of the Miraculous Medal Shrine); and Father James Butts (Ordained for the Vocationist Fathers in 2002 and currently serving in Indonesia).